zinic/abseta/gurps.md

 ### Symbol Verbs

 All symbol verbs retain their respective energy cost as defined in the Syntactic Magic Lexicon.
+Casters only need the relevant skill for a verb once.

 ### Symbol Nouns

 All symbol nouns retain their respective energy cost as defined in the Syntactic Magic Lexicon.
+Casters only need the relevant skill for a noun once.

+### Schematic Writing and Enchantment

+Enchantment in Abseta uses the Symbolic Enchantment rules found in - Thaumatology pg.
+175

+* Quick and Dirty - Basic pg.
+481
+* Slow and Sure - Basic pg.
+481

+#### Persistent Enchantments

+Must use the [Meta](#meta) noun as part of the enchantment to represent Power - Basic pg.
+481.

 ## Syntactic Magic Lexicon